acplaza/acplaza/README.md

 305 | One or more layers were of an invalid size
 306 | The uploaded image would exceed 16 tiles
-307 | A required image argument was missing or invalid 308 | One or more layer names passed was invalid
-309 | One or more layers were missing
+307 | A required image argument was missing or invalid 309 | One or more layers were missing
 310 | One or more layers were not a valid image file **9xx** | **General API errors**